Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mage} restoration plays a fundamental role in low-level computer vision, which has attracted much research attention in the past few decades.
-Traditional model based methods typically utilize prior models of image and/or degradation, such as sparsity, low-rankness, smoothness, self-similarity or other priors of natural image, and Gaussianity, spatially independent i.i.d. of noise \cite{nlm,bm3d,elad1997restoration,dsc,he2010single}.
-Recently, benefited from the powerful deep learning techniques, the field of image restoration has made much progress in the past few years \cite{mao2016image,zhang2020residual}.
+Image restoration plays a fundamental role in low-level computer vision.
+Benefited from deep learning techniques, the field of image restoration has made much progress in the past a few years \cite{zhang2020residual}.
 Generally, the success of deep network based methods usually rely on sufficient paired degraded-clean data.
 Nevertheless, in some applications such paired data is difficult or even impractical to collect.
 For such applications, as a common practice, synthesized degraded-clean data can be used to learn a restoration model.
-However, the gap between synthesized and real-world data limits the practical performance of the learned model on real-world data, especially when the degradation is too complex to accurately simulate.
+However, the gap between synthesized and real-world data limits the performance on real-world data.
 In these circumstances, unsupervised methods without requiring any degraded-clean pairs are preferred.

-To relax the requirement of paired training data, unsupervised learning methods have recently been actively studied for various image restoration tasks.
-For example, for unsupervised/self-supervised denoising learning, the noise-to-noise (N2N) \cite{n2n}, noise-to-void (N2V) \cite{n2v}, noise-to-self (N2S) \cite{n2s} methods, as well as many variants have been developed, see \cite{mbvd,s2s,esur,laine2019high,wu2020unpaired} and the references therein.
+For unsupervised/self-supervised denoising learning, the noise-to-noise (N2N) \cite{n2n}, noise-to-void (N2V) \cite{n2v}, noise-to-self (N2S) \cite{n2s} methods, as well as many variants have been developed.
 While N2N uses noisy pairs, N2V and N2S learn the restoration models in a self-supervised manner.
-Typically, these methods rely on prior assumptions, such as the noise in noisy pairs are independent \cite{n2n,mbvd,esur}, or the noise is spatially independent and/or the noise type is a priori known \cite{n2v,n2s,laine2019high,wu2020unpaired}.
+Typically, these methods rely on prior assumptions, such as the noise in noisy pairs are independent \cite{n2n,esur}, or the noise is spatially independent and/or the noise type is a priori known \cite{n2v,n2s}.
 Such assumptions limit the performance when the noise does not well conform with the assumptions.